Warrant Officer Candidates take part in special community project

 |0

-This work, Warrant Officer Candidates take part in special community project [Image 3 of 3], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Warrant Officer Candidates take part in special community project, by Joseph Siemandel, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT